epfl-ada/ada-2023-project-rablashijupa/README.md

-Analysing the reflection of cultural values in Wikipedia pageview trends
+# Analysing the reflection of cultural values in Wikipedia pageview trends

-Abstract:
+## Abstract:
 Hofstede cultural dimensions model, originally published in the 1970s, is a key tool for understanding cultural differences among countries.
 The cultures of each country are characterised by 6 scores : “Power Distance”, “Uncertainty Avoidance”, “Masculinity-Femininity”, “Long Term Orientation”, “Individualism”, “Indulgence”.
 This project aims at identifying the extent to which Wikipedia pageview trends across countries reflect the cultural values defined by Hofstede.
 Culture being defined as a set of values firmly anchored within a group of people, we will assume that each country's culture is stable over a 3-year window.
 We will thus:
 Link some of the topics to one of the dimensions of the Hofstede model.
-For example, “Uncertainty Avoidance” dimension can be linked to the topics “Technology” or “Engineering”
+For example, “Indulgence” dimension can be linked to the topics “Culture.Food and drink” (culinary practices often reflect indulgence or restraint) or “Culture.Media.Entertainment”.
 Compare the pageviews of each country on the topics related to each dimension to understand whether Wikipedia searches reflect the cultural values of these countries.
 Look for similar patterns across groups of countries.